huangsam/chowist/README.md

 environment on Heroku.
 One note for Windows users: make sure to use only foreman version 0.61, since anything above that particular version is incompatible with Windows.

+#### Vagrant Machine

+`vagrant up` and `vagrant ssh` should get you into a self-provisioned machine.
+Once you are inside, go into the project repository and run `fig up` or `fig up -d`.
+This should produce a properly working set of services for running Cisco Chef as a containerized application.